knightjdr/cmgo/README.md

 Modules for comparing cell map compartments.

+### Module name: `organelle-isolation`

+* folder `organelle/isolation`

+> Calculates how isolated an NMF compartment is, i.e. for genes localizing to the compartment
+> the number of edges between members of the compartment relative to the number of edges to proteins
+> outside the compartment.

 ### Module name: `organelle-overlap`

 * folder `organelle/overlap`

-Takes two lists of proteins and a txt file with similarity scores between proteins and outputs metrics on the similarity within and between the lists.
+> Takes two lists of proteins and a txt file with similarity scores between proteins and outputs metrics on the similarity within and between the lists.

 ### Module name: `organelle-sharedregion`

 * folder `organelle/shared`

-Takes two lists of proteins and outputs metrics on the regions (domains/motifs) shared between common preys.
+> Takes two lists of proteins and outputs metrics on the regions (domains/motifs) shared between common preys.

 ## Prey prey